Do I Need a Trust?

 During this process, we discuss in-depth the best ways we can customize a plan to make it all happen.

-A lot of times I hear some form of these questions: what is the difference between a trust and a will; and why it is important to document my wishes to best care for my family?
+Two of the most common questions I hear from clients are: 1) What is the difference between a trust and a will, and 2) Why it is important to document my wishes to best care for my family?

 There are many different kinds of trust, each having its own focus and determined impact and benefit.